LastPatriot/altschool-semester2-assignment/README.md

  - [Enabling port 443 on NGINX using self-signed certificate](#port-443)
  - [Screenshots of the rendered page in a web browser](#render)

+## Technologies Used <a id="tech"></a>

+This project utilized the following technologies:

+- AWS EC2: For provisioning and managing the virtual server instance.
+- Ubuntu Server: The operating system running on the EC2 instance.
+- Nginx: Used as the web server and reverse proxy.
+- Node.js: For developing and running the dynamic web application.
+- Express.js: A Node.js web application framework used for the web server.
+- OpenSSL: For generating the self-signed SSL/TLS certificate.
+- Systemd: For managing the Node.js web server as a daemon.

 ## Server Provisioning <a id="server-provisioning"></a>